Posts Tagged "Parkville"

 Okay, so we’re coming to the end of winter, but summer’s still a little way’s off.
 You’re probably still relying on your heating system to keep your home comfortable during the day.
 So, since your heating system is working fine and you won’t need to use your air conditioner for a while, you don’t need to worry about any HVAC stuff right now, right?
 Nope!
 There is still one thing that you probably haven’t done for a while, if ever.
 Something that could both improve your HVAC efficiency and your indoor air quality at the same time: duct cleaning.
 Let’s take a look at why it’s such a good idea to have your ducts cleaned on a regular basis.

-Of all the things you could have break down on you during the winter season, your heat pump is probably at the top of the list of the most inconvenient ones.
+Of all the things you could have broken down on you during the winter season, your heat pump is probably at the top of the list of the most inconvenient ones.
 The best way to make sure that that doesn’t happen is to schedule maintenance for it, even if it has already received maintenance this year.

 We’re technically into the fall season now, but we’re still experiencing some pretty hot days.
 You might be using your air conditioner during the day for a couple more weeks before turning it off for the season.
 That means that you still need to be careful about any issues that might develop with the system.
 One of the first signs people notice that their air conditioner is in trouble is when it stops cooling properly.
 If your air conditioner isn’t cooling your home the way it should be, there are a number of things you should check before calling for repairs.